trasherdk/node-passport-sequelize-handlebars/README.md

-## Node MySql Sequelize MVC with Passport, Express, and Handlebars
+# Node MySql Sequelize MVC with Passport, Express, and Handlebars

+## Note: This thing was originally forked from the now stale [`node-passport-sequelize`](https://github.com/jaymascarenas/node-passport-sequelize)

+### Getting started

 This repo contains everything you need to get started on your next full-stack node application.